 switched network is providing a base for the network designer to cover security, mobility, and unified communication features.
 Cisco designs three-tier and two-tier hierarchical network for a campus.
 The figure below illustrates the Cisco hierarchical network design.
 The three-tier of this design are the access, distribution, and core layers.
 Every layer of this design can be seen as a clear structured module with particular roles and functions in the campus network.

 The campus hierarchical network design which containing modularity also provide critical network services with resilient and flexible.
 The modularity also provide assistance for increase and change that occurs over time

 Access, Distribution, and Core Layers

-To meet user requirement and network application, the next-generation switching platforms currently present extra converged integrated; and quick services to different types of endpoints at the edge of the network.
-Creating intelligence into the switches of an access layer allows applications to function on the network more capable and securely.
+To meet user need and network application, the next-generation switching platforms now present extra converged integrated; and quick services to different types of endpoints at the edge of the network.
+Creating intelligence into the switches of an access layer allows applications to act on the network more capable and securely.

-The distribution layer provides connectivity between access layer and core layer with many important functions.
+The distribution layer provides connectivity between the access layer and core layer including, many important functions.
 This layer provides intelligent switching and routing.
-The distribution layer provides network access policy functions to access the whole network as long as differentiated services to different classes of service applications at the edge of the network.
-This layer providing high ease of use throughout redundant distribution layer switches to the end-user and equal cost paths to the core layer.
+The distribution layer provides network access policy functions to access the network as long as differentiated services to different classes of service applications at the edge of the network.
+This layer also providing high ease of use throughout the redundant distribution layer switches to the end-user and equal cost paths to the core layer.
 The distribution layer also aggregate large-scale wiring closet networks and aggregate Layer 2 broadcast domains and Layer 3 routing boundaries

 This layer is the backbone of the Cisco borderless network.
-The core layer connects a number of layers of the campus network and work as the aggregator for all of the other campus blocks and interconnects the campus with each other inside the network.
-The core layer main function is to provide speedy fault isolation and high-speed backbone connectivity.
+The core layer connects several layers of the campus network and work as the aggregator for all the other campus blocks and interconnects the campus with each other inside the network.
+The core layer main function is to give speedy fault isolation and high-speed backbone connectivity.

 Collapsed Core Network